-Since reunification, there has been consistent turnover in district staff.
-New state legislators have been elected, and a new superintendent replaced Henderson Lewis.
 NSNO hired and was led by many former RSD staff, including former RSD superintendent Patrick Dobard.
 As a result of this change in leadership, non-profit and private organizations such as NSNO have been spearheading many education policy efforts within New Orleans.
-As one CMO leader described it as:
+As one CMO leader put it:

 I think NSNO has supported significantly on the policy side because of the lack of experience of the current administration in doing that area.
 That wasn't true when I first came over.
-There was more experience people who wrote their own policies.
+There was more experienced people who wrote their own policies.
 Those people left, so NSNO has taken on that role.
 I don't know if they should, but if no one else is doing it, somebody else has - somebody has to do it.

 Local entities like NSNO have worked within OPSB to strengthen local teaching and learning policies, leadership pipelines, and improvements in curriculum.
+While NSNO was like more traditional non-profits that influence school affairs, such as chambers of commerce and parent-teacher associations, NSNO's role was more hands-on.